-This new research project explores how Zines ‘craft contention’ about mental health – and can help to turn individual struggles into critical issues for society.
+This new research project explores how Zines ‘craft contention’ about mental health – and can help to turn individual struggles into critical issues for society (and mental health services).

 We have been identifying, analysing and co-producing a diverse range of what we collectively refer to as MadZines.

 We are interested in the potential of MadZines to challenge prevailing psychological, psychiatric and medical understandings, diagnoses and treatments.